spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/installation-and-setup.md

 ## Scheduling

-After you have performed the basic installation you can check the uptime and ssl certificates of sites using the`sites:check-uptime`, `sites:check-ssl` commands.
+After you have performed the basic installation you can check the uptime and ssl certificates of sites using the `sites:check-uptime` and `sites:check-ssl` commands.
 In most cases you'll want to schedule them.
-It is recommended to run the uptime check every minute and the ssl certificate check daily.
+We recommended that you run the uptime check every minute and the ssl certificate check daily.

-You can scheduled the commands, like any other command, in the console Kernel.
+You can schedule the commands, like any other command, in the console Kernel.

 ```php
 // app/Console/Kernel.php